-Folic acid is an essential nutrient especially for women.
-It’s important for them to know what this vitamin do and where they can get this vitamin from.
+Folic acid is an essential nutrient especially for women during pregnancy.
+Thus, it’s important for them to know what this vitamin does and what are the rich sources of folic acid.

 Folic acid is an essential vitamin known by many names including vitamin M, Vitamin B6, Vitamin Bc, folate, folacin, pteroyl-L-glutamic acid, and pteroyl-L-glutamate.